Authors:

 Year of publication: 2004

-in recent years, close attention of pharmacologists and clinicians as promising drugs that effectively regulate oxidation and peroxidation processes attracted compounds of heteroamatic phenols, in particular, 3-oxypyrin derivatives.
-3-oxypyridine derivatives (3-OP) belong to the simplest heterocyclic analogues of aromatic phenols and in this regard show antioxidant and anti-radical properties.
-They are structural analogues of the compounds of the Vitamin B6 group (pyridoxol, pyridoxal and pyridoxamine), playing an important role in the life of the body.
-The synthesis and analysis of the physicochemical properties of a number of original derivatives of 3-Op was carried out by L.D.
+In recent years, heteroaromatic phenol compounds, particularly 3-oxypyridine derivatives, have attracted the attention of pharmacologists and clinicians as promising drugs that effectively regulate oxidation and peroxidation processes.
+3-Hydroxypyridine (3-OP) derivatives are among the simplest heterocyclic analogues of aromatic phenols and therefore exhibit antioxidant and antiradical properties.
+They are structural analogues of compounds of the vitamin B6 group (pyridoxole, pyridoxal, and pyridoxamine), which play an important role in the body's vital functions.
+The synthesis and analysis of the physicochemical properties of a number of original 3-OP derivatives were carried out by L.D.
 Smirnov, K.M.
-Dyumaev, V.I.
-Kuzmin, and their pharmacological study was carried out in the laboratory of psychopharmacology of the Research Institute of Pharmacology of the Russian Academy of Sciences under the guidance of a honored science figure of Professor T.A.
+Dyumaev, and V.I.
+Kuzmin, and their pharmacological study was conducted in the Psychopharmacology Laboratory of the Research Institute of Pharmacology of the Russian Academy of Medical Sciences under the supervision of Honored Scientist Professor T.A.
 Voronina.

 Source of photos and images Shutterstock.com